tencent cloud

 consumer->registerMessageListener(messageListener);

-// After the preparations, you must call the start function before the consumption can start.
+// After completing the preparations, you must call the startup function for the system to function properly.

 consumer->start();